 Our Sunday services usually last around an hour and you are invited to stay for tea/coffee and a chat afterwards.

 What is the music like?

 It is mixture of traditional and contemporary.
-It is normally led by recorded music but we do have an instrumental group who occasionally lead us.
+It is normally led by recorded music which allows us to have a varied selection of genres.

 Will I know what to do?

 Most people find their first visit to church more informal than they expected.
 We’re a friendly group of people, and our services are set up so you can relax and get to know us as a church.

 Sharing bread and wine is an important part of our church community.
 It reminds us what Jesus did for us.
 We currently have Communion once a month.
 We pass the bread to one another and the non-alcoholic wine will be served to you in your seat.